 Children may experience a long-term effect and carry the fears of a divorce to future relationships.
 The same can manifest in a lack of interest to commit a to a relationship fearing an estrangement is imminent.

-If not well monitored, children of divorced parents may take the hurt farther and even engage in destructive behaviors such as crimes.
+If not well monitored, children of divorced parents may take the hurt further and even engage in destructive behaviors such as crimes.
 Often, many engage in such activities to get noticed.
 Consequently, where there are crimes and an evil company, the results are substance abuse.